Clay Wildfire Lawyers

 When government agencies are found liable, it can undermine public trust and highlight the need for better resources and strategies to prevent future wildfires.
 Holding these agencies accountable ensures that the necessary measures are in place to protect communities.

-How Our Wildfire Attorneys Determine Liability
+How Our Wildfire Attorneys Establish Liability

 An investigation into how the fire started is necessary to determine liability.
 If a party could have reasonably taken steps to prevent the fire, they may be legally and financially responsible for the damage.